saskasandholm/this-or-that-frame/docs/DOCUMENTATION_PLAN.md

 1. ~~Create documentation for WagmiProvider component~~ _(Completed)_
 2. ~~Create documentation for WalletConnectionButton component~~ _(Completed)_
 3. ~~Create documentation for TransactionSender component~~ _(Completed)_
-4. Create documentation for MessageSigner and TokenBalance components
+4. ~~Create documentation for MessageSigner and TokenBalance components~~ _(Completed)_
 5. Begin work on testing documentation
+6. Create a component index for easier documentation navigation